rlucente-se-jboss/rhel-for-edge/README.md

+WIP These need to be updated quite a bit

 # RHEL for Edge Demo
 This presents a demonstration of RHEL for Edge that includes:
 * Rootless and serverless container application